bhurghundii/aws-vite-react-boilerplate/README.md

 amplify init
 ```

-⚠️ When configuring Amplify, mame sure your build folder is pointed towards dist
+⚠️ When configuring Amplify, make sure your build folder is pointed towards dist

 This will give you an <code> amplify </code> folder which is necessary to interact with AWS Amplify